blevinscm/Py-Scaffolding/Readme.md

 ![GitHub](https://img.shields.io/github/license/blevinscm/SP-LIST-SUSCRIPTION-RECEIVER)
-![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/blevinsvm/ SP-LIST-SUSCRIPTION-RECEIVER?include_prereleases)
+![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/blevinsvm/ SP-List-Subscription-Receiver?include_prereleases)

-This repository contains the source code to create a change subsription webhook on a SharePoint document library by calling the SP API and then receive the changes and parsing the JSON.
+This repository contains the source code to create a change subsription webhook on a SharePoint document library by calling the SP API and then receive the changes to a local flask webapp and parsing the JSON.

 ## Setup virtual environment (Windows)